sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="/img/layout/cartodb-editor/enterprise_00.png" alt="dash" /></p>

 ####Your Datasets
-Similar to your Maps Dashboard, your Datasets Dashboard allows you to easily search for datasets by name or tag, view your own and shared datasets, see datasets you have liked, and access our ever growing and free to use **Data Library**.
+Similar to your Maps dashboard, your Datasets dashboard allows you to easily search for datasets by name or tag, view your own and shared datasets, see datasets you have liked, and access our ever growing and free to use **Data Library**.
 You can also order your datasets by size, or add new datasets from your computer, the web, or from scratch.

 <p class="wrap-border"><img src="/img/layout/cartodb-editor/enterprise_01.png" alt="data dash" /></p>